-The Austin A40 is full of charm, but MkI editions aren’t that usable because of their low gearing.
-That’s why the MkII is a better bet if you’re planning on doing a reasonable mileage each year; a higher back axle ratio helps here, but diff swaps are common as they’re so easy to do.
+Every A40 will be great fun to own, but finding the right version depends on how you plan on using the car.
+MkI editions aren’t that usable due to their low gearing, making the MkII a much more sensible choice if you’re going to rack up a few miles each year.
+A higher back axle ratio helps but diff swaps are common as they’re so easy to do.

 While the 948cc engine doesn’t provide much urge, A40s with bigger engines are far from a rarity; most feature a 1098cc or 1275cc powerplant in standard or breathed-on forms.
 If you want the perfect Q car, an A40 with a 1275cc engine fed by twin carbs will prove surprisingly perky, without guzzling fuel.

 • The engine is the same A-Series unit as the one in the A35 and Frogeye Sprite.
 Expect oil leaks and noisy tappets plus a rattling timing chain; a Duplex timing assembly can be fitted to help quell the racket.
-Expect to get 100,000 miles between rebuilds; exhaust smoke aplenty will betray the wear.
+If looked after, you can get around 100,000 miles between rebuilds; exhaust smoke aplenty will betray the wear.

-• The A40’s gearbox and back axle were also carried over from the A35.
-There's syncro on second, third and fourth; early gearboxes had weak syncromesh on second.
+• For the sake of keeping costs down, the A40’s gearbox and rear axle was shared with the A35.
+This cheap and rugged unit comes with a syncro on second, third and fourth gears.
+Early gearboxes were much weaker than later units.
 A worn gearbox will jump out of gear while half-shafts are prone to breaking or bending.

 1958: A40 unveiled at the Paris motor show in October.
 1959: There’s improved soundproofing plus a hinged boot floor to cover the spare wheel from March; a Countryman edition appears in September.
 1960: A40 MkII arrives in September, with wheelbase stretched by 3.5 inches.
 Therte are now wind-up windows, a full-width grille, hydraulic brakes and two-tone trim.
 1962: In September, a 1098cc engine replaces the 948cc unit, plus there’s a higher final drive, a stronger gearbox and kingpins and a larger clutch.
 1964: A simulated wood-grain dash supersedes the previous crackle-black finish.
 1967: The last A40 is built in November.